ministryofjustice/hmpps-integration-api-docs/README.md

 ### Updating configuration

-Aspects of the documentation site such as the header and sidebar can be configured using the [config/tech-docs.yml](config/tech-docs.yml).
+Aspects of the documentation site such as the header and sidebar can be configured using [config/tech-docs.yml](config/tech-docs.yml).
 Further configuration options are described on the [Tech Docs Template website: Global Configuration](https://tdt-documentation.london.cloudapps.digital/configure_project/global_configuration/).

 ## Publishing